kmoloney/isupopeco/README.md

 # isupopeco

-code for population ecology class
+Code for population ecology class at ISU
-Add new info